 Sunnywood reservoir water level was lowered to locate and repair leaks and create a bank with a ‘naturalised’ appearance.
 A cascade overflow system into the re-routed river was constructed to control water levels.

-The existing 600m long access road from the east was rebuilt to adoptable standards to include a footpath, fully serviced utility corridor and foul rising main.
+The existing 600m long access road, from the east, was rebuilt to adoptable standards to include a footpath, fully serviced utility corridor and a foul rising main.
 An emergency access route was provided at the opposite end of the site.

 Public Open Space improvements included upgraded woodland footpaths, tree management of its forested surroundings, repairs to other former lodges, improved fishing amenities, additional safety features and enhanced public amenity & access.
-The undeveloped part of the land holding was handover to Bury Metro as a Nature Reserve.
+The undeveloped part of the land holding was given to Bury Metro for use as a Nature Reserve.

 Overall, a profitable repurposing of a derelict site.
 An excellent example of real sustainable development.